 A landing page is defined as a single page with a specific target—getting visitors to complete an action.
-The name “landing page” comes from the idea that people will land on it from somewhere else, usually a digital ad or another marketing campaign.
+The name “landing page” comes from the idea that people will land on it from somewhere else, usually digital marketing, such as an ad campaign.

 Your landing page design needs to speak to your target audience and drive them to your call-to-action (CTA).
 A CTA can be for a visitor to sign up for your newsletter, download an ebook, enroll in your online course, buy a product, or something else.
 Everything on a landing page from copy and images to layout should support that one goal.

 Note: At Teachable, you may sometimes hear us call a landing page a “sales page”.

 A landing page is different from a homepage.
 A homepage is designed to appeal to multiple audiences and convey information to anyone interested in your overall brand.

 For example, Monday.com is a popular work management tool.
 If you look at its homepage, it speaks to all of its audiences and products from project management to CRM.